Parasitic-free gate: A protected switch between idle and entangled states: Error mitigation of PF gate

 In the two pulses discussed in Fig. \ref{fig:coupler2dy}(a) once the coupler frequency is changed to a lower value the circuit is ready to experience a $ZZ$-free $ZX$-interaction.
 This takes place by turning on the microwave during time $t_g$.
 The length of $t_g$ for $ZX$ gate is governed by microwave driving.
 During the time $t_g$ the qubit pairs enjoy the absolute freedom from total $ZZ$ interaction, however, gate fidelity is limited by qubit coherence times.

 Let us indicate here that we do not consider the option of echoing the microwave driving as this doubles the gate length.
 Instead, we follow the recent practice at IBM where a single cross resonance driving is applied on qubits followed by a virtual $Z$ rotation~\cite{mckay2017efficient}.
 We also take the example of $ZX_{90}$ pulse for this typical analysis.
 In this pulse the relation between $\alpha_{ZX}$ and the length of the flat top in the microwave pulse $\tau$ has been discussed before Section (\ref{sec:realization}), i.e. $\tau=1/4\alpha_{ZX}$.
-Here we consider the microwave pulses are round squares with $\sim$20~ns rise and $\sim$20~ns fall times.
-Thus the total $ZX$-gate length is $t_g=(40+1/\alpha_{ZX}[\rm MHz])$ in nanoseconds.
+Here we consider the microwave pulses are round squared with $\sim$20~ns rise and $\sim$20~ns fall times as shown in the inset of Fig.~\ref{fig:error}.
+Thus the total $ZX$-gate length is $t_g=(40+1/4\alpha_{ZX}[\rm MHz])$ in nanoseconds.

 Coherence times of Q1 and Q2 are ideally assumed to be all the same: i.e. $\{T_1^{(1)}, T_2^{(1)}\}=\{T_1^{(2)}, T_2^{(2)}\}=\{200,200\}$~ns.
-We consider the coupler frequency at E mode $\wE$ is 4.8~GHz.
-With these parameters, the $ZX$-gate error rates are plotted for devices 2-6 in Fig.~\ref{fig:error}.
+For Genuine PF gate, we consider the coupler frequency at E mode $\wE$ is 4.8~GHz.
+With these parameters, the $ZX$-gate error rates are plotted for devices 2-6 in Fig.~\ref{fig:error}(a).
 All error rates have a common behaviour as they show a minimum at a certain gate length $t_g$ where the error rate is as low as that expected only from coherence time limitation where the device experiences total $ZZ$ freedom.
 Among the five devices 2-6 plotted, device 5 (a hybrid CSFQ-transmon) has the shortest gate length and after that stands device 6 (a pair of transmons with 200~MHz frequency detuning).
 The minimum error rate, although cannot be eliminated without perfecting individual qubits, indicates the possibility of $ZX$ interaction gate with fidelity as high as $99.9\%$.
 Note that there is a limitation on the gate length behaving as a cutoff in Fig.~\ref{fig:error}, see Ref.~\cite{xu2021zz-freedom} for more details.

+For Affine PF gate, we tune the coupler frequency such that $ZX$ rate in devices 2-4 is the same as that in PF-G gate at corresponding freedom amplitude, and plot the error rate in Fig.~\ref{fig:error}(b).
+The difference compared to Genuine PF gate is the coupler is only tuned in a narrow domain e.g. 50 MHz using a WTQ, which can effectively suppress decoherence from flux noise.
+Moreover, required driving amplitude for the same gate duration is weaker, then total $ZZ$ is smaller and less detrimental to the gate fidelity.
+Here we also study device 1 with the same qubit detuning as device 2.
+Figure~\ref{fig:error}(b) shows that device 1 enables the Affine PF gate with stronger $ZX$ rate and therefore shorter gate length and less error rate.